-- 4.7.1 Members that receive HUD funding through the CoC and/or ESG programs are required to adhere to the following: - 4.7.1.1 Timely payment of the PIC CoC annual membership fee (See section 3.7). - 4.7.1.2 Sign and adhere to the PIC CoC Agreement (Agencies will not be considered for any funding via the CoC for HUD funding without signature to the agreement). - 4.7.1.3 Adherence to the policies and procedures of the Homeless Management Information System (HMIS). - 4.7.1.4 Ensure that the agency is completing and entering HMIS intake, service utilization, and discharge data in a timely and accurate manner as required by the PIC CoC. - 4.7.1.5 Comply with the Coordinated Entry System adopted by the PIC CoC. - 4.7.1.6 Comply with PIC CoC Code of Conduct - 4.7.1.7 Ensure that a person with the authority to represent and make decisions and commitments on behalf of their agency attends 75% of general membership meetings.
+- 4.7.1 Members that receive HUD funding through the CoC and/or ESG programs are required to adhere to the following: - 4.7.1.1 Timely payment of the CoC annual membership fee (See section 3.7). - 4.7.1.2 Sign and adhere to the CoC Agreement (Agencies will not be considered for any funding via the CoC for HUD funding without signature to the agreement). - 4.7.1.3 Adherence to the policies and procedures of the Homeless Management Information System (HMIS). - 4.7.1.4 Ensure that the agency is completing and entering HMIS intake, service utilization, and discharge data in a timely and accurate manner as required by the CoC. - 4.7.1.5 Comply with the Coordinated Entry System adopted by the CoC.